tgermain/grandRepositorySky/README.md

 - All methods which return a `*DHTNode` must return an **id** and we have to perform a `lookup(id)`

 ###launch parameters DONE
-*done* except for data
 - IP, PORT
 - (IP, PORT of an existing node)
 - (ID)
-- (Data already owned by the node (dump of json), to simulate the case when a node already holding data quit temporarily the ring)

 ###message format